MDAnalysis/MDAnalysis.github.io/_posts/2022-11-02-relicensing.md

 We wish to open this converstation on our [public forums]({% link index.md %}#participating) (mailing lists, discord, twitter).
-As legal matters, such as licensing, can sometimes be sensitive in nature we have also set up an email address (licensing@mdanalysis.org) monitored solely by the MDAnalysis Core Developers for any private queries which you may have.
+As legal matters, such as licensing, can sometimes be sensitive in nature we have also set up an email address (*licensing@mdanalysis.org*) monitored solely by the MDAnalysis Core Developers for any private queries which you may have.

-_Note: whilst the consultation will only last 28 days, we will continue to engage with conversations on this topic for the entire length of the relicensing process._
+_Note: Whilst the consultation will only last 28 days, we will continue to engage with conversations on this topic for the entire length of the relicensing process._

-### Contacting contributors (XXth November onwards)
+### Contacting contributors (XXth December onwards)

 After the consultation period, we will contact every code contributor to the core MDAnalysis library with a request to agree to changing their